MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-use-automated-data-capture-systems-adcs.md

 ---
-title: Use Automated Data Capture Systems (ADCS)
+title: Use Automated Data Capture Systems (ADCS) | Microsoft Docs
-description: You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities.
+description: You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities, such as quantity adjustments in the warehouse item journal and physical inventories.
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: barcode
-ms.search.form: 7700, 7703, 7704, 7706, 7707, 7710, 9813, 9814
-ms.date: 06/25/2021
+ms.date: 11/20/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: da293a02360dced863687fc37f87a668eed91284
+ms.openlocfilehash: 64391913910dfc963d430efa3d00a75491a6c41f
-ms.sourcegitcommit: c05806689d289d101bd558696199cefbd989473e
+ms.sourcegitcommit: 35552b250b37c97772129d1cb9fd9e2537c83824
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 02/12/2022
+ms.lasthandoff: 03/04/2020
-ms.locfileid: "8115188"
+ms.locfileid: "3097808"
 ---
 # <a name="use-automated-data-capture-systems-adcs"></a>Use Automated Data Capture Systems (ADCS)

 > [!NOTE]
-> The Automated Data Capture System (ADCS) solution provides a way for [!INCLUDE[prod_short](includes/prod_short.md)] to communicate with handheld devices through web services.
+> The Automated Data Capture System (ADCS) solution provides a way for [!INCLUDE[d365fin](includes/d365fin_md.md)] to communicate with handheld devices through web services.
 You must work with a Microsoft partner who can provide the link between the web service and the specific handheld device.

 You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities, such as quantity adjustments in the warehouse item journal and physical inventories.
 ADCS typically involves scanning a barcode.